deepnetworkgmbh/joseki/src/backend/TECH_DESIGN.md

 Audit Blobs Watchman - is another background process, which takes care of processed files and tries to keep operational space in fit.

-It's `ASP.NET Core` [Hosted Service](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/host/hosted-services?view=aspnetcore-3.1&tabs=visual-studio), which:
+It's an `ASP.NET Core` [Hosted Service](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/host/hosted-services?view=aspnetcore-3.1&tabs=visual-studio), which:

 - once a day moves *processed* blobs to *archive*;
 - once a day moves *stale* scanner folders to *garbage-bin*;